Local geometry of special pieces of nilpotent orbits: Introduction

 The set ${\mathcal N}(\g)/G$ of nilpotent orbits in $\g$ comes equipped with the closure partial ordering: $\0'\leq \0$ if and only if $\0'\subseteq\overline\0$.
 For a special nilpotent orbit $\0$, the {\em special piece} $\calP(\0)$ containing $\0$ is the locally closed subvariety of $\mathfrak{g}$ consisting of the union of the nilpotent orbits in $\overline{\0}$ which are not contained in the closure of any special nilpotent orbits $\0' <\0$.
 Specifically, we have

 The special pieces give a partition of ${\mathcal N}(\g)$ (this is clear in Spaltenstein's approach \cite{Spaltenstein}).
-In \cite{Lusztig:green}, Lusztig conjectured that all special pieces ${\mathcal P}(\0)$ are rationally smooth: in other words, the intersection cohomology complex of $\overline\0$ (with characteristic $0$ coefficients), restricted to ${\mathcal P}(\0)$, coincides with the constant sheaf.
-It is trivially true for special pieces consisting of only one nilpotent orbit; this covers type $A_n$, where all orbits are special.
+In \cite{Lusztig:green}, Lusztig conjectured that all special pieces ${\mathcal P}(\0)$ are rationally smooth, that is, the intersection cohomology complex of $\overline\0$ (with characteristic $0$ coefficients), restricted to ${\mathcal P}(\0)$, coincides with the constant sheaf.
+Rational smoothness is trivially true for special pieces consisting of only one nilpotent orbit; this covers type $A_n$, where all orbits are special.
 For the exceptional types, the conjecture was established by computational methods (see the history in \cite{Lusztig:unipotent}).
 In the remaining classical types, Kraft and Procesi \cite{Kraft-Procesi:special} established it as a consequence of the stronger statement that ${\mathcal P}(\0)$ is a quotient of a smooth variety by a finite group.
 This led to the conjecture \cite{Lusztig:unipotent}:

-\begin{conj}[``Lusztig's special pieces conjecture''] Every special piece $\calP(\0)$ is a finite quotient $Z/H$ of a smooth variety $Z$ by a finite group $H$.
+\begin{conj}[``Lusztig's special pieces conjecture''] Any special piece $\calP(\0)$ is a quotient $Z/H$ of a smooth variety $Z$ by a finite group $H$.
 Points of $Z$ have conjugate $H$-stabilizers if and only if their images in $Z/H$ lie in the same nilpotent orbit of $\calP(\0)$. \end{conj}

 Lusztig's statement \cite{Lusztig:unipotent} of the conjecture predicts both the group $H$, which is a subgroup of $\bar{A}(\0)$, {\it Lusztig's canonical quotient} of $A(\0)$, as well as the correspondence between stabilizer subgroups of $H$ up to conjugacy and nilpotent orbits in the special piece.
 The group $H$ is also a product of symmetric groups.
 By \cite{Kraft-Procesi:special}, the conjecture remains open only for exceptional types.
 Achar and Sage proposed \cite{Achar-Sage} a candidate for $Z$ by using the Deligne-Bezrukavnikov theory of perverse coherent sheaves.
 However, smoothness of Achar-Sage's $Z$ seems difficult to prove.